Ayush1M/Ayush1M/README.md

 - 👋 Hi, I’m Ayush
 - 👀 I’m interested in Frontend Development and UI/UX design.
-- 🌱 I’m currently learning Javascript, React and UI design.
+- 🌱 I’m currently working in Javascript, React and UI design.

 ## Language and Tools